This lesson will cover:

 Note2: The owner will not change when a user other than the owner saves the report.
 Choosing "Save As" will create a new report and its owner will be the user that saved the report.

-Note3: The "Rights" dropdown menu is hard-coded into the ad hoc and is designed to cover all possible scenarios concerning user access to reports.
-Therefore these values cannot be altered, but you can specify which one is selected by default.
+Note3: The "Rights" dropdown menu is pre-defined to cover all possible scenarios concerning user access to reports.
+You can specify which one is selected by default.

 The only difference between a main report and a sub-report is the drill-down key field.
 Setting this field will enable a report to be used by another report as a sub-report.
 There is no other difference between a report and a sub-report.
 Also, a sub-report can have sub-reports of its own.
 So let's start by creating a report in the Report Designer.